-• The University of Auckland assumes no responsibility for your vehicle while it is parked in the car park.
-We strongly recommend that you insure your vehicle and keep it locked at all times
+The University of Auckland assumes no responsibility for your bicycle while it is parked within our properties.
+We strongly recommend that you insure your bicycle and keep it securely locked (with a D lock as chains and padlocks aren't sufficient) at all times.